Available fostering places in England down by 23% in four years – Ofsted

 The figures were collected from 428 local authority agencies and independent fostering agencies (IFAs) – 97% of all eligible agencies – covering the year to March 31 2022.

-They show that 4,035 foster carer households were newly approved during the year and still active at March 31.
+They show that 4,035 foster carer households were newly approved during the year and still active by March 31.

 Over the same period, the number of initial inquiries from prospective fosterers rose by 18%, to 138,075 inquiries in the latest year.